Introduction

 Background

-The modern country of Mongolia, represents only part of the Mongols' historical homeland; today, more ethnic Mongolians live in the Inner Mongolia Autonomous Region in the People's Republic of China than in Mongolia.
-Since the country's peaceful democratic revolution in 1990, the ex-communist Mongolian People's Revolutionary Party (MPRP) - which took the name Mongolian People’s Party (MPP) in 2010 - has competed for political power with the Democratic Party (DP) and several other smaller parties, including a new party formed by former President ENKHBAYAR, which confusingly adopted for itself the MPRP name.
-In the country's most recent parliamentary elections in June 2016, Mongolians handed the MPP overwhelming control of Parliament, largely pushing out the DP, which had overseen a sharp decline in Mongolia’s economy during its control of Parliament in the preceding years.
+Mongolia peacefully transitioned to an independent democracy in 1990.
+In 1992, it adopted a new constitution and established a free market economy.
+Since the country's transition, it has conducted a series of successful presidential and legislative elections.
+Throughout the period, the ex-communist Mongolian People's Revolutionary Party (MPRP) - which took the name Mongolian People’s Party (MPP) in 2010 - has competed for political power with the Democratic Party (DP) and several other smaller parties.
+In the 2016 parliamentary elections, the MPP won overwhelming control of the Parliament over the DP, which had overseen a sharp decline in Mongolia’s economy during its control of the Parliament in the preceding years.
 Mongolians elected a DP member, Khaltmaa BATTULGA, as president in 2017.
+The June 2020 parliamentary elections left the MPP with continued dominant control of the parliament.
+Mongolians elected former prime minister and MPP member Ukhnaa KHURELSUKH as president in 2021.

 Visit the Definitions and Notes page to view a description of each topic.